How to Invest During a Recession: Safe Strategies for 2026

 Look for online banks offering competitive rates.
 Many are paying 4.5% or higher on savings accounts, and some money market accounts are pushing even higher yields.
 This isn't just parking money, it's earning returns while keeping your funds liquid.

-Recession-Proof Investment Categories
+Investment Categories for Uncertain Times

 Dividend Aristocrats and Utilities

 Utility stocks deserve attention right now.
 People still need electricity and water regardless of economic conditions.
-With the 10-year Treasury at 4.25%, utility dividend yields in the 3-4% range look attractive, especially when you factor in potential dividend growth.
+With the 10-year Treasury at 4.3%, utility dividend yields in the 3-4% range look attractive, especially when you factor in potential dividend growth.

-Consumer Staples: The Recession Classics
+Consumer Staples: The Defensive Classics

 Treasury Bonds and TIPS